rdammkoehler/DockerKata/45_wait_for_container.md

 the container exited
 ```

 > Did you notice the output?
-We see the normal hash back from the stop command followed by the output of the wait command (zero) which is the status of the contiainer, and that is followed by the string 'the container exited' from our call above.
+We see the normal hash back from the stop command followed by the output of the wait command (zero) which is the status of the container, and that is followed by the string 'the container exited' from our call above.

 ### Remove the Container